pepollms/tracker/_doc/op_3_setup_and_config.md

-### Bundle Install
+### Upgrade

-Install the bundled Ruby Gems or Ruby libraries into `./vendor/bundle/` in contrast to installing into the system-wide directory.
-This allows the dependencies to be in an isolated environment which ensures that they do not conflict with other Ruby Gems on the system.
-Note that the machine must be online to access the operating system remote repositories.
+To upgrade, run the following command in the project directory.

 ~~~
-$ bundle install --path ./vendor/bundle
+$ bundle update github-pages
-...
 ~~~

 ### Configure Ignored Directory

-Add the following to the `git` ignore file `.gitignore` file:
+Add the following to the Git ignore file `.gitignore` file:

 ~~~
 vendor/**